 - Carrier – 2 oz (60 ml) lotion or almond oil

 - Essential Oils

 - Bottles/Containers One 2 oz (60 ml) lotion jar or bottle

 Step 1: Gather all of your oils.
 Take out your datasheets for your essential oils and read about each oil’s particular application and uses.

 Step 2: Set an intention or specific purpose for this blend.
-For example, “I want to make an anti-inflammatory blend or an antiseptic lotion for injury.”
+For example, “I want to make the best hand lotion for an anti-inflammatory blend or an antiseptic lotion for injury.”

-Step 3: Choose three oils that would be good for your blend.
+Step 3: Choose three oils that would be good for your blend to make the best hand lotion for you.
 If you find more than three oils that would make nice candidates for your blend, narrow it down by reading more about these oils on their datasheets.
 Perhaps there are other qualities of these oils that make sense for supporting your overall health.
 You may find other conditions that can be addressed with your blend as well.
 It may match other qualities depending on who the lotion is made for, both physically and emotionally.

-You will need to consider the dilution rate based on the age and overall health of the person you’re working with, the specific health concern you’re blending for, the specific oils you’re using, and the application for its use (a lotion, steam, a spray, etc).
+You will need to consider the dilution rate based on the age and overall health of the person you’re making homemade hand lotion with essential oils for, the specific health concern you’re blending for, the specific oils you’re using, and the application for its use (a hand lotion, steam, a spray, etc).

 Over time you will develop more intuitive talent for choosing both the oils and the dilution.
 These are just guidelines, but you need to experiment with oils to get comfortable in using them and knowing how much.
 If you respect the basic dilution guidelines and the safety concerns of the oils, you will do fine!

 Like the recipe?
 Check out Therapeutic Blending With Essential Oil for more information about various conditions and aliments!